Inferring the immune response from repertoire sequencing: Discussion

 \section{Discussion}

 Our probabilistic framework describes two sources of variability in clonotype abundance from repertoire sequencing experiments: biological repertoire variations and spurious variations due to noise.
 We found that in a typical experiment, noise is over-dispersed relative to Poisson sampling noise.
-This makes the use of classical difference tests such as Fisher's exact test or a chi-squared test inappropriate in this context, and justifies the development of specific methods.
+This makes the use of classical difference tests such as Fisher's exact test or a chi-squared test inappropriate in this context, and justifies the development of specific methods. {\ch Even in very precise single-cell experiments that do not suffer from expression noise and PCR biases (but are often limited to smaller repertoires owing to high costs), the discrete nature of cell counts creates an irreducible source of Poisson noise.
+In that case our method would offer a Bayesian alternative to existing approaches.}

 As a byproduct, our method learned the properties of the clone size distribution, which is consistent with a power law of exponent $\approx -2.1$ robust across individuals and timepoints, consistent with previous reports \cite{Mora2016e,Gerritsen_thesis,Greef2019}.
-Using these parameters, various diversity measures could be computed, such as the species richness ($10^8$--$10^9$), which agrees with previous bounds \cite{Qi2014,Lythe2016}, or the ``true diversity'' (the exponential of the Shannon entropy), found to range between $10^6$ and $10^8$.
+Using these parameters, various diversity measures could be computed, such as the species richness ($10^8$--$10^9$), which agrees with previous bounds \cite{Qi2014,Lythe2016}, or the ``true diversity'' (the exponential of the Shannon entropy), found to range between $10^6$ and $10^8$. {\ch The inferred null models were found to be conserved across donors and time, indicating that they should be valid for other datasets obtained with the same protocol.
+This implies that our method could be applicable to situations where replicate experiments are not available, as is often the case.
+On the other hand, the procedure for learning the null model should be repeated for each distinct protocol using different technologies, using replicate experiments.
+We applied our method to data from mRNA sequencing experiments, which has the advantage over current DNA immune repertoire sequencing methods of being able to incoorporate unique molecular barcodes.
+Genomic DNA-based sequencing does not suffer from expression noise, however the technology is prone to PCR and statistical noise and primer biases.
+Given that our ultimate choice of noise distributions is often empirically motivated, different modeling choices may be applicable to gDNA datasets.}

 The proposed probabilistic model of clonal expansion is described by two parameters: the fraction of clones that respond to the immune challenge, and the typical effect size (log fold-change).
 While these two parameters were difficult to infer precisely individually, a combination of them could be robustly learned.
 Despite this ambiguity in the model inference, the list of candidate responding clonotypes is largely insensitive to the parameter details.
 For clonotypes that rose from very small read counts to large ones, the inferred fold-change expansion factor depended strongly on the priors, and resulted from a delicate balance between the tail of small clones in the clone size distribution and the tail of large expansion events in the distribution of fold-changes.